JJ/Algorithm-Evolutionary/README.md

 CPAN, CPANPLUS or cpanminus) fails for this reason, run a force install, or try to `make install` disregarding the tests.

-##DEPENDENCIES

-Modules listed in [`Makefile.PL`](Makefile.PL) plus `libgd-dev`.
-Install it in ubuntu with

-	sudo apt-get install libgd-dev

-or

-    sudo apt-get install libgd2-xpm-dev

-if that fails.
-Type equivalent incantations for other distros.
-You're good to go if you have the `GD` module already installed, though.

 ##DEMO